Russian Medieval Painting (c.950-1100)

 Nevertheless there is quite sufficient evidence to show that religious painting was well established in Russia by the tenth century.
 It had to adapt itself to Russian taste almost from the start, and by the twelfth century much work was being done by Russian artists who had broken free from Byzantine control, though they followed the Byzantine tradition.
-These talented but anonymous Old Masters superimposed Russian elements upon the Byzantine model, preparing the ground thereby for artists - like Theophanes the Greek (c.1340-1410) and Andrei Rublev (c.1360-1430) - who were later to produce in Novgorod the finest masterpieces of medieval Russian painting.
+These talented but anonymous Old Masters superimposed Russian elements upon the Byzantine model, preparing the ground thereby for artists - like Theophanes the Greek (c.1340-1410) and Andrei Rublev (c.1360-1430) - who were later to produce in Novgorod the finest masterpieces of medieval Russian painting - see, for instance, The Holy Trinity Icon (c.1411).
 One of their number, Dionysius (c.1440-1502), was an important precursor of the Moscow school of painting, represented by artists including the Stroganov brothers, Procopius Chirin, Nicephorus Savin and the renowned iconographer and muralist Simon Ushakov (1626-1686).

 Works reflecting the style of this art movement can be seen in some of the oldest churches and best art museums in Russia, including in particular the Museum of Western and Oriental Art, Kiev (also known as the Bogdan and Varvara Khanenko Museum of Art), the Tretyakov Gallery and Pushkin Museum of Fine Arts in Moscow, the Novgorod Museum and the Vladimir & Suzdal Museum.